jackhunterking/adpilot-lovable-extension/README.md

 ### For Users

+**Installation:**
+1. Visit the [extension landing page](https://adpilot.studio) (or visit this repo's root URL when running locally)
-1. Install from [Chrome Web Store](#) (coming soon)
+2. Click "Download Chrome Extension" and install from [Chrome Web Store](#) (coming soon)
-2. Navigate to any Lovable project at `lovable.dev/projects/*`
+3. Navigate to any Lovable project at `lovable.dev/projects/*`
-3. Click the "Grow" tab that appears in the navigation
+4. Click the "Grow" tab that appears in the navigation
-4. Sign in to AdPilot and start creating ads
+5. Sign in to AdPilot and start creating ads

+**Note:** This is a Chrome extension for Lovable only.
+There is no standalone website - all functionality is accessed through the extension within Lovable projects.

 ### For Developers